hamid-hai/Meditation-Application/README.md

-# The Meditation App
+# The Meditation App - Android

-The Meditation App is a clean, easy to use app, which is designed to help users keep track of how they're feeling during different days and listent to a range of calming, relaxing sounds.
+The Meditation App is a clean, easy to use Android app, which is designed to help users keep track of how they're feeling during different days and have the ability to listen to a range of calming, relaxing sounds.